Georgia State University Library See also recent in ScholarWorks

 Streetscape Palimpsest: A History of Georgia Avenue

-Digital project that investigates the history of Georgia Avenue, which once served as an important commercial thoroughfare in the neighborhoods south of downtown Atlanta, and is now the southern edge of GSU’s campus.
-This interactive historical narrative rediscovers a neighborhood that was entirely replaced by urban renewal projects, and explains why Summerhill, and other “stadium neighborhoods” in Atlanta, were so thoroughly transformed over the course of the twentieth century.
+Newly revised!
+This map-based digital essay explores the history of Georgia Avenue, which once served as an important commercial thoroughfare in the neighborhoods south of downtown Atlanta and is now the southern edge of Georgia State University’s campus.
+Using the concept of the city as palimpsest – the idea that transformations of a built environment leave traces of the past – we can rediscover a multiethnic, multiracial neighborhood that was entirely erased by massive urban development projects, and see how Summerhill, and other “stadium neighborhoods” in Atlanta, were so thoroughly transformed over the course of the twentieth century.

 Creator

-Marni Davis, Ph.D., History Department, Georgia State University
+Marni Davis, Ph.D., author, with technical and design asistance by Adina Langer, Ph.D. candidate, History Department, Georgia State University

 Category